Improving Water Quality Since 1928

 Students & Young Professionals

-WEF works to support university students and young water professionals through a number of programs including an annual community service project, student design competition, poster symposium, and a networking and career fair.
+WEF works to support university students and young water professionals through a number of programs including an annual community service project, young professionals summit, student design competition, student chapter meeting, and a networking and career fair.

 WEF recognizes that the effects of climate change are a priority concern for its members and acknowledges its responsibility to lead efforts to mitigate and reduce the impacts of this issue and the importance of pursuing innovative solutions for a sustainable future.
 In support of this commitment, WEF has adopted resolutions on climate change and renewable energy, appointed a Sustainability Community of Practice, initiated the award-winning WEF Eco program, and organizes education and training events on related topics.
 View photos of WEF staff participating in a WEF Eco event on Earth Day.